Xebastits/KittyGacha/README.md

 Click Button to fetch new Cat Image from TheCatApi Website.

-Add more weird effects when getting different criterias (GIF, literal Cars)
+Will add more weird effects when getting different criterias (GIF, literal Cars)